bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/add-to-cart-url.md

 > Due to CORs, using javascript to make multiple carting requests only works in the BigCommerce storefont and only on the storefront with the domain the request is being made to.

-Alternitively, The [Storefront Cart API's](https://developer.bigcommerce.com/api-docs/cart-and-checkout/working-sf-apis#working-sf-apis_storefront-cart) `/api/storefront/cart` endpoint accepts an array of `lineItems` -- depdending on the complexities and specifics of the use case, this may be a better solution than add to cart urls.
+Alternitively, The [Storefront Cart API's](https://developer.bigcommerce.com/api-docs/cart-and-checkout/working-sf-apis#working-sf-apis_storefront-cart) `/api/storefront/cart` endpoint accepts an array of `lineItems` -- depending on the complexities and specifics of the use case, this may be a better solution than add to cart URLs.

 </div>
 </div>